Updated for 2026

 Cross-Platform Sync

 You'll snap meals on your phone but review trends on a laptop.
-Web + iOS + Android with cloud sync is essential.
+Web plus a mobile app with cloud sync is essential.

 Privacy-First Data Handling